Maia-Everett/lintian.eu/_posts/2024-03-10-warcraft-retrospective-19.md

 categories: [ Warcraft Retrospective, Warcraft ]
 ---

 All right!
 Let's start Warcraft 3: Reign of Chaos, and play through all the campaigns, in order.
+If you want to see a video review of the campaigns, I recommend [this one](https://www.youtube.com/watch?v=UvS0mArxpyo) by GiantCrabGames, which covers both the base game and the Frozen Throne expansion in *amazing* detail, while also focusing on what makes the Warcraft 3 gameplay captivating.

-But before I do that, there's one question to clear up...
+Before I play Warcraft 3, however, there's one question to clear up.

 <img alt="But what about Reforged?" src="/assets/wr/elephant_reforged.jpg" width="600" />